 While there are many types of affidavits, in general, a standard legal affidavit is used alongside witness statements to verify relevant information during court proceedings.
 But what is an affidavit used for exactly?

-For quick reference, a signed affidavit must include the following:
+For quick reference, a signed affidavit form must include the following:

 - Affiant: the individual signing the affidavit and swearing the information is true.

 - Affirmation: a written statement of events exactly as they happened and that the affiant believes is true.